India may increase sugar import duty if mills clear arrears

 "We are ready to raise the import tax, allow ethanol blending to 10 percent, give some soft loans and export incentives for raw sugar but mills need to assure that they will clear farmers' dues," Paswan said after a meeting of mill owners and representatives of cane growing states.

-Sugar mills in India's northern state of Uttar Pradesh, the second biggest producer in the country, owe farmers over 50 billion rupees, which they haven't paid due to lower sugar prices.
+Sugar mills in Uttar Pradesh, the second biggest producer in the country, owe farmers over 50 billion rupees, which they haven't paid due to lower sugar prices.

 Mills in the state have decided to suspend operations during the next season starting October 1, 2014 saying they are unable to pay the higher price set by the state government.